moq-wg/warp-streaming-format/draft-law-moq-warpstreamingformat.md

 # Media transmission
 The MOQT Groups and MOQT Objects need to be mapped to moq-transport Streams.
-Irrespective of the {{#packagingmode}} in place, each MOQT Object MUST be mapped to a new moq-transport Stream.
+Irrespective of the {{packagingmode}} in place, each MOQT Object MUST be mapped to a new moq-transport Stream.

 # Workflow